 Guests partaking in the tour meet at the Gatehouse, where they then follow Hi’inani as she guides them around the hotel to explore various aspects of the property that many visitors pass, several notice, but very few fully comprehend.
 Over the course of the 90 minute tour, participants discover more about Halekulani’s cherished beachfront location on Waikiki and gain a deeper understanding of why Hawaiian royalty chose to relax in these cherished waters.

 During the tour, Hi’inani also shares the history behind the Mahiole, the large marble sculptures in front of the hotel and the background of the Main Building’s distinctive “Dickey roof.”, Guests then visit the Main Building, where Hi’inani explains the origins of the fictional Honolulu police detective, Charlie Chan, and story behind House Without A Key and its tie to Earl Derr Bigger’s famous mystery novel.
 “Some of the people who come on the tour have long links to Honolulu or Halekulani.
 One guest had family ties to the creator of Charlie Chan, while another had connections to the Lewers family, who originally owned the property.
 You never know who is going to join the tour and add their own perspective to our history,” Hi’inani says.

-The complimentary Legacy Tour runs twice a week (Tuesdays and Saturdays at 8:00 a.m).
+The complimentary Historical Tour runs once a week (Fridays at 8:00 a.m).
 Please contact our Concierge to secure your place in an upcoming tour.